-After the contraction in GDP of 4.9% in 2020, we expect economic output in Germany to expand by 3.6% year on year in 2021.
+After GDP contracted by 4.9% in 2020, we expect economic output in Germany to expand by 2.1% year on year in 2021.

-This is also partly the result of Brexit, which led to a decline in German exports to the UK.
-Germany had previously been the UK’s most significant source of imports since records began in 1997, with the exception of six months at the end of 2000 and start of 2001 when the UK imported more from the US.
-According to the UK’s Office for National Statistics, imports from Germany have been in decline since April 2019, which coincides with Brexit uncertainty.
+This is also partly the result of Brexit, which led to a decline in German exports to the United Kingdom.
+Germany had previously been the UK’s most significant source of imports since modern records began in 1997, except for six months at the end of 2000 and start of 2001, when the UK imported more from the United States.
+According to the UK’s Office for National Statistics, imports from Germany have been in decline since April 2019, which coincides with increased Brexit uncertainty.
 China replaced Germany as the UK’s largest source of imports in spring 2020 for the first time on record, as the spread of Covid-19 raised demand for Chinese textiles used for face masks and PPE.
 Exports from Germany to the United Kingdom fell by 12.5% year on year to €5.7 billion in October 2021.

 For further information on transatlantic trade flows please visit "Umschwung im Weißen Haus – mehr Berechenbarkeit für transatlantische Handelsströme".